samrocketman/blog/_posts/2019-03-27-scalable-delivery-workflow.md

 > Except what you deployed to prod wasn’t technically the thing that was tested
 > with that workflow (workflow problem and not tool problem)

 (i.e. even the same SHA256 hash artifact).
 Expanding on this.
-I recommend that your final release pipeline be from a Git Java library.
+I recommend that your final release pipeline be from a Git tag.

+A simple example is a Java library.
 Your library is released to a hosting provider like [Sonatype Nexus][nexus].
-By releasing from a tag you publish the binary only once and ship that binary through different environments of the testing process (dev, qa, stage, duplicating the fast running tests run on a pull request).
-Let's say you have a prod).
-It is important to note that what lands in production is what was tested tag and that the full testing process be performed on the Git tag (even
+By releasing from a tag you publish the binary only once and ship that binary through different environments of the testing process (dev, qa, stage, prod).
+It is important to note that what lands in production is what was tested tag and that the full testing process be performed on the Git tag (even duplicating the fast running tests run on a pull request).

 The same statement should apply to any "artifact" even if that "artifact" is a [Docker image][docker] or a whole machine (like an [AMI in Amazon AWS][ami] if